 The worker’s comp mod rate is calculated by considering the following information:

 These factors help establish what an employer’s expected losses for the year will be.
 Those expected losses are then compared against actual losses.

 Actual Losses Multiplied by Expected Losses

 The coverage paid by an employer is derived from taking the employer’s premium multiplied by the EMR.
-Anything above a 1.00 is a debit factor.
-Anything below 1.00 known as a credit factor.
+Anything above 1.00 is a debit factor.
+Anything below 1.00 is known as a credit factor.

 Example of Credit Vs Debit Factor

 For a bakery filing no claims during their experience period with an Emod rate having a credit factor of 0.90 and an unmodified premium of $100,000, the modified premium would be $100,000 x 0.90 = $90,000.

 For a bakery with the same payroll and unmodified premium amount that has filed claims during their experience period with an EMR debit factor of 1.50, that bakery’s modified premium would be $100,000 x 1.50 = $150,000.